 Zinc pyrithione is widely used as a fungicide for products such as paints and plastics.
 It has unique advantages in environmental friendliness and sterilization persistence.
 It has a long-term application prospect in the future when emulsion paints are continuously environmental friendly.

+Packed in drums of 25 kg or 250 kg net each.
 Stored in tightly closed containers in a cool, dry area.
 Avoid light.
 Content is unchanged in two years.

 Zinc pyrithione is safe when used as an anti-dandruff agent in rinse-off hair care products and the concentration does not exceed 2%.
 Avoid contact with eyes and skin, and avoid inhalation of steam.
 Wash hands after use and prohibit eating or drinking in the workplace.